This content is viewable by Everyone

 Firewalls that run on desktops, laptops, and servers are often referred to as host-based and/or personal firewalls.
 Host-based firewall software (if available for the platform) must be running and configured on networked computing devices, including laptop computers, desktop computers, and servers.
 While the use of departmental network firewalls is encouraged, they do not necessarily obviate the need for host-based firewalls.

-IT currently has a contract with Symantec that provides a host-based firewall solution and is available through the UCSF IT Software Download page.
+IT currently has a contract with Symantec by Broadcom to provide host-based firewall software as part of the Symantec Endpoint Protection (SEP) solution bundled with anti-virus and host-based IPS, available on the UCSF IT Software Download Page.